Line-fr/Vship/doc/VshipAPI.md

 ## Interactive Tutorial

-For this tutorial, we will suppose that we wish to retrieve a Butteraugli distortion map using Vship and that you possess the planar RGB with BT709 transfer frames for which we will compute this distmap.
+For this tutorial, we will suppose that we wish to retrieve a Butteraugli distortion map using Vship and that you possess the YUV420 8bits BT709 source and distorted for which we will compute this distmap.
+Vship can accept a lot of difference input colorspaces as can be seen in [here](../src/VshipColor.h)

 ### Error Managment